 Photograph everything.
-Film is cheap (digital photos are OK) and some evidence may be easily destroyed prior to the arrival of the accident investigators.
-Photograph switch positions, ground scars, and other perishable evidence.
+Film is cheap (digital photos are preferred) and some evidence may be easily destroyed prior to the arrival of the accident investigators.
+Photograph aircraft, ground scars, and other perishable evidence.
 Collect copies of all photos and videos taken by witnesses, participants, and rescuers.
+DO NOT DISTURB WRECKAGE,

-Identify witnesses and request statements.
+Identify witnesses.
 Request witnesses to write out their statements as soon as possible (before witnesses can compare notes).
 Be sure to GET WITNESSES' NAMES, ADDRESSES AND PHONE NUMBERS.
 Supervisors must ensure that personnel with information pertinent to the investigation are made available to the investigators in a timely manner.
 If possible, coordinate with the accident investigator(s) PRIOR to de-mobilizing personnel with information pertinent to the accident.